What are some dog-friendly date ideas that both you, your dog, and your date can do together?

 4. Go To The Pet Store

-Pet stores are fun for pets and owners because there are treats for our canine companions and new delightful pets to view or even interact with, like bearded dragons.
+Pet stores are fun because there are usually treats for our canine companions and new delightful animals to view or even interact with.

 It’s a neutral location, and it may seem a little strange to have a date in a store, but the dating scene is changing every day.
 Coming up with new and fun ideas that aren’t filled with stress and pressure isn’t easy.